perpetuocambio/versos-de-protesta/src/content/blog/dia-05-pesn-partizan.md

 ```
 Friend, do you hear
 The black flight of crows
-Over our hills?
+Over our plains?
 Friend, do you hear
-The harsh cries of the land
+The muffled cries of the country
-That we are enchaining?
+In chains?
-Ahoy partisans,
+Ahoy! partisans,
 Workers and peasants,
-This is the alarm.
+It's the alarm!
-See the enemy
+Tonight the enemy
 Will know the price of blood
-And tears.
+And tears!

-Climb from the mines,
+Come up from the mines,
-Comrades come down from the hills.
-Comrades.
+Comrades!
 Come out of the straw
 The rifles, the shrapnel,
-Less grenades...
+The grenades...
-Ahoy killers,
+Ahoy! killers,
-To the bullet and the knife,
+With bullets and knives,
-Kill quickly.
+Kill quickly!
-Ahoy saboteur,
+Ahoy! saboteur,
-Attention thundering burden:
+Watch your burden:
-Dinamita.
+Dynamite!

-It's us who break
+It is we who break
-The bars of the clandestine
+The prison bars
-Fruits of the vine,
-Hatred and their trail
+For our brothers,
+Hatred at our heels
-And the hunger that drives us,
+And hunger that drives us,
 Poverty...
 There are countries
-Where the dead in the hollow of beds
+Where people in the hollows of their beds
-Dream;
-Here, we, you see,
+Dream; Here, you see,
-We walk and it kills us,
+We march and we kill,
 We die.

-Here everyone knows
+Here, everyone knows
 What they want, what they do
-When they pass...
+When they pass by...
 Friend, if you fall
-A friend like the shadow
+A friend comes out of the shadows
-There's a place.
+In your place.
 Tomorrow, black blood
 Will dry in the bright sun
-Route on the...
+On the roads.
 Whistle, companions,
 In the night, Liberty
 Listens to us...